The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Mick Jagger (F. & S. II.142) is estimated to be worth between £90,000 to £110,000.
-This signed screenprint, created in 1975, has shown consistent value growth, with an average annual growth rate of 17%.
-Over the past 12 months, the artwork has sold 4 times, with an average selling price of £55,609.
-In the last five years, the hammer price has ranged from £43,488 in July 2020 to £100,800 in September 2022.
-Since its first sale in November 1998, this artwork has been sold 80 times at auction, demonstrating its popularity among collectors.
-The edition size of this artwork is limited to 250.
+The value of Andy Warhol's Mick Jagger (F. & S. II.142) (signed) is estimated to be worth between £80,000 and £120,000.
+Over the past 12 months, the screenprint has sold twice, with an average selling price of £55,609.
+In the last five years, the hammer price has ranged from £43,742 in October 2024 to £100,800 in September 2022.
+This artwork has shown consistent value growth, with an average annual growth rate of 17%.
+This work is part of a limited edition of 250.
+Since its first sale in November 1998, this artwork has been sold 40 times at auction.

 Meaning & Analysis